splunk/public-o11y-docs/get-started/core2o11y/slis.rst

 The following sections detail the components in Observability Cloud that you can use to track your SLOs and ensure that you meet your SLAs.

-Splunk APM
+.. collapse:: Splunk APM
 ---------------------------------------------------------------------------------
 Splunk APM automatically generates a service map displaying all of your instrumented and inferred services, the dependencies among them, and SLIs for each when you click into a service.
 See :ref:`apm-service-map`.
-The service map shows SLIs for your services, including error rate, root error rate, and latency.
+The service map shows SLIs for your services, including error rate, root error rate, and latency of the service you select.
+The right panel also shows services by error rate, top error sources, and services by latency.

   .. image:: /_images/get-started/core2o11y-apm-pt1.png
     :width: 100%